 While pet insurance won’t cover routine veterinary visits, it could come in handy if an emergency occurs with the pup.

 For example, a new dog could eat something that causes it to get sick — like, ingesting pieces of a chew-toy or snatching food with bones in it off an owner’s plate (or street).

 Many pet insurance plans will cover a portion of medicines, treatments (including surgeries), and medical interventions that aren’t tied to a pre-existing condition.

 But, guess what?
-All that trouble can be worth it for a lick on the face, a little playtime, and coming home to a happy dog.
+Having some financial discipline and going to that trouble can be worth it for a lick on the face, a little playtime, and coming home to a happy dog.
 Planning ahead for a pet budget can help new owners focus on those tail-wagging moments with Fido instead of stressing over canine costs.

 Saving in advance can make adopting and then caring for a dog easier.
 A SoFi Checking and Savings Account can be a great place to stash your money.
 It includes budget tracker tools, charges no account fees, and offers a competitive annual percentage yield (APY).

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2023 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.